BIATeam/BIADocs/docs/30-BIAToolKit/50-CreateCRUD.md

 * then, click on 'Delete previous generation' button

 ## Delete annotations
-After generations, if you want to clean code, you can choose to delete annotations. <br>Be carreful, because in this case, <u>you can't regenerate or delete previous features generated</u>, but you can **continue to generate new features**.
+After generations, if you want to clean code, you can choose to delete annotations. <br>Be careful, because in this case, <u>you can't regenerate or delete previous features generated</u>, but you can **continue to generate new features**.